cfunkz/Minecraft-DISCORD-BOT/README.md

 2. **Optional:** If you do not want to use the `.env` file for any reason, you can hardcode the values directly in `config.py`.

 3. **Admin Roles:**
-   - Admin roles are managed through `admin_roles.json`.
+   - Admin roles are managed through `admin_roles.json` which is created upon bots first startup.
    - Update this file to include the role IDs that should have administrative privileges with `/roles add`, `/roles remove` and `/roles view`.

 ## Commands